stetewsky/swirl/Coursera-FAQ.md

 ***

-### Why am I not seeing the R Programming course in swirl?

-If you weren't prompted to install the R Programming course when you started swirl for the first time, then you must have an old version of swirl.
+### Why am I getting an old version of swirl even though I followed the instructions for installing the most recent version?

 If you followed [these instructions](https://github.com/swirldev/swirl#installing-swirl-from-cran) for installing swirl from CRAN, then one of two things is preventing you from getting the most recent version.

 1. You have an old version of R. You must have R version 3.0.2 or later to install the most recent version of swirl.
 You can check what version of R you have by typing `R.version.string` at the prompt.
 2. Your default CRAN repository is out-of-date.
 You can check what CRAN repo you're using with `getOption("repos")`.
 We recommend using the RStudio CRAN repository.
 More info [here](http://blog.rstudio.org/2013/06/10/rstudio-cran-mirror/).

+***

+### Why am I not seeing the R Programming course in swirl?

+If you weren't prompted to install the R Programming course when you started swirl for the first time, then you must have an old version of swirl.
+See the answer to this question.

+***

+### Why is swirl not asking me for my Coursera credentials when I complete a lesson?

+You must have an old version of swirl.
+See the answer to this question.

 ***